moneydewstudio/superpsikopop/src/content/posts/definition-of-actor-observer-effect-in-psychology.md

 ---
-title: "Definition of actorobserver effect in Psychology"
+title: "Definition of Actor Observer Effect in Psychology"
+description: "Get to know the definition of actor observer effect according to psychologists."
-date: "2023-08-29"
+date: 2023-03-07T06:00:00+00:00
+image: "/images/posts/definition-of-action-specific-energy-in-psychology.jpg"
+Draft: FALSE
+authors: ["Robi Maulana"]
+Tags:
+Categories: ["Glossary"]
 ---

 > A finding in attribution theory that for unwanted events, people tend to make dispositional attributions about other peoples behaviour (e.g. if you drop a vase, I conclude that you are clumsy) while attributing their own behaviour primarily to the effects of external circumstances (if I drop the vase, it must be because it was slippery): a situational attribution.
 Research has found that depressed people are more likely to make dispositional attributions about bad events that affect them, while people in a good or loving relationship extend their situational explanations to their partners unwanted events.